-Even with all this experience, it was still intimidating for me and caused butterflies in my stomach to prepare for an Individualized Education Program () meeting.
+Even with all of my professional experience, it was still intimidating for me and caused butterflies in my stomach to prepare for an Individualized Education Program (IEP) meeting.
 Just like you, I wanted my son’s IEP meetings to go well.
 I wanted him to have a productive and good year in terms of instruction.
 I wanted him to get the services and support he needed to be successful.

 I’ve learned a lot about the IEP process in 20 years.
 Now, looking back over dozens of IEP meetings, I can honestly say the most important thing to remember for your next IEP meeting is that you and the teachers and the other members of the IEP team are all on the same side.
 They want your child to learn and be successful, just like you do.
 They are not your enemies.